 Do not drink alcohol until you are off the trail and back in your cozy lodging.
 Alcohol packs a double whammy in the cold.
 First, it causes your blood vessels to dilate.
 That makes you feel warmer, but it causes your body to lose heat faster.
 Second, it impairs your judgment.
 Hypothermia, the condition caused by excess heat loss, does the same thing.
 And of course you really want to keep as many wits functioning as possible when you are out in the cold.
 Alcohol can also contribute to dehydration if the alcohol content of your drink is above 10% and you drink large amounts.

 Another key aspect of staying hydrated is protecting your skin by keeping it protected form the sun and well moisturized.
 Chapped skin is not only painful, it means that the protective barrier of your skin has been damaged.
-Moisturizing cream with an SPF of 15 or greater will prevent that
+Moisturizing cream with an SPF of 15 or greater will prevent that.

-5. Should you wear a hat?
+5. Should You Wear a Hat?

 Well yes, of course, it makes you look outdoorsy!
 And there are so many cute hats these days.
-But we used to think that more heat was lost from an uncovered head than any other part of your body because of the rich network of blood vessels that feed your brain.
-However recent research has shown that heat loss through your head accounts for about 7% of your heat loss.
+We used to think that wearing a hat would prevent a large amount of heat loss, because of the rich network of blood vessels that feed your brain.
+However, recent research has shown that heat loss through your head accounts for about 7% of your heat loss.

 This is my favorite tip!
 I started winter camping when I heard that polar explorers had to eat 5000 calories a day just to maintain their bodyweight.
 That might be a little excessive for a couple of hours of hiking or skiing, but there is no doubt that the snacks you brought with you, washed down by the thermos of hot tea you just happen to have in your pack, are not only tasty but also essential for staying warm.